chamodranasgala/Examination_Management_System/README.md

 This project is developed for assignment purposes in the university year 02 semester 01 module called Object Oriented Programming.

-◾ Used Technologies - Java and HTML, CSS, JavaScript
+◾ Used Technologies - Java, HTML, CSS and JavaScript